hungpn256/thuchi/memory-bank/activeContext.md

 ## Current Focus

+- Implemented refresh token authentication system in both the API and web application
 - Enhancing transaction management functionality
 - Improving UI components
 - Fixing UI interaction issues in forms and dialogs

 ## Recent Changes

+- Added refresh token functionality with token rotation for enhanced security
+- Added automatic token refresh on 401 errors in the web application
+- Configured different expiry times for access tokens (15m) and refresh tokens (7d)
+- Added comprehensive documentation for the authentication system
 - Fixed issue in transaction form where category and date selection dropdowns weren't working properly in create mode
 - Improved UI responsiveness with proper z-index configurations
 - Consolidated transaction create and edit dialogs into a single reusable component